-What causes Ross River virus?
+What are the causes and symptoms of Ross River virus?

-The most common symptom is pain in the joints, mainly the fingers, toes, hands, feet, elbows and knees.
+The most common symptom is pain in the joints — mainly the fingers, toes, hands, feet, elbows and knees.
 Other symptoms include:

 - staying indoors at dawn and dusk when mosquitos are most active